flode/SetAndroidProcessLimit/README.md

 Caution: Only tested on Android 4.4.4, should work from 4.0 onward

-# Alternative way without installing the app
+# Alternative ways without installing the app
+## Commandline
 It can be done with root access with a single command.

     service call activity 51 i32 x